 MidAmerican formed a new unit in January to support its investments in renewable energy, including the $2.4 billion 550- megawatt Topaz Solar Farm and 168-megawatt Alta Wind VII project in California.
 The proportion of energy MidAmerican generated from wind, hydroelectric, solar, nuclear and geothermal rose to 31 percent as of Sept.
 30 from 19 percent at the end of 2006, according to a regulatory filing last week.

 Chief Executive Officer Greg Abel, 50, helped build MidAmerican through utility acquisitions, including the 2006 purchase of PacifiCorp.
 In 2008, MidAmerican agreed to terminate its purchase of Constellation Energy Group Inc. after Electricite de France SA bought half of the Baltimore-based company’s nuclear plants.
 Constellation was acquired by Exelon Corp.
-(EXC) this year.
+(EXC:US) this year.